ab2049/paytoy/README.md

 For simplicity using anyhow::Error and bail!.
 In this was a real payment library would likely use thiserror::Error instead.

 Using storage of transactions that could be reverse in memory for simplicity vs attempting something like LevelDB.

+## Safety and Robustness

+Check the dependencies for known vulns with cargo-audit.
+None at time of writing

+Errors are checked.
+Errors cause the program to exit without outputing new client balances

 ## Efficiency